 Born in rural Minnesota, the son of a postmaster, McCarthy was educated in Catholic schools and proved an excellent student, interested in literature and history.
 He spent several months training for the priesthood but abandoned this plan to return to university.
-Graduating with a master’s degree, McCarthy spent the 1940s working as a teacher then an academic in his native Minnesota.
+Graduating with a master’s degree, he spent the 1940s working as a teacher then as an academic in his native Minnesota.

 McCarthy became the darling of the anti-war movement.
 His candidacy was supported by some high profile celebrities including playwright Neil Simon, Hollywood actors Paul Newman and Tony Randall, and the singing trio Peter Paul and Mary.
 Few pundits gave the idealistic McCarthy any chance of winning the presidential nomination, however, his opposition to the war in Vietnam split the Democratic party.